Satellite constructions and geometric classification of Brunnian links: Introduction

 \section{Introduction}

-The well-known geometric classification theorem of knots states that every knot type is in exactly one of the three classes, torus knots, hyperbolic knots, and satellite knots, and is proved by Thurston \cite{Th}.
-Brunnian links is a typical class of links.
-Introduced by Brunn \cite{Brunn} in 1892, a Brunnian link is a nontrivial link whose proper sublinks are trivial.
-One of the motivation of this paper is to seek for the similar geometric classification result for Brunnian links.
-But it turns out to give totally dissimilar classification result for Brunnian links.
+The well-known geometric classification theorem for knots, proved by Thurston \cite{Th}, states that every knot type is in exactly one of the three classes, torus knots, hyperbolic knots, and satellite knots.
+Similarly, we have a generalization of Thurston's classification for the case of all links.
+Here by a \emph{knot}, we mean an oriented circle in the 3-sphere upto ambient isotopies.
+A motivation of this paper is a refinement of this classification for the case of Brunnian links.

-For general links, by using the geometrization for Haken $3$-manifolds, Budney \cite{RB} gave a general description for the JSJ-decomposition of link complements in $S^3$.
-In this paper, we use an approach different from Budney \cite{RB} to study Brunnian links.
-As a complement of \cite[Cor 2.5]{Th}, we give a canonical decomposition of Brunnian links as well as a geometric classification theorem for the factors of the decompositions.
-Our decomposition of Brunnian links is different from the JSJ-decomposition in \cite{RB}.

-The construction of new examples of Brunnian links attracts attentions for long time (cf. \cite{Brunn}).
-For example, in 1954, Milnor \cite[Section 5]{M} constructed a famous sequence of Brunnian links (cf. Example~\ref{example:milnor}).
-In 2010's, N. A. Baas et al. \cite{BS,BCS,BFJRVZ} constructed various sequences of Brunnian links.

-The satellite construction for knots is well-known (cf. \cite{D.Rolfsen}).
-The satellite construction for links is more complicated than for knots because that the essential torus in the link complement can be either knotted or unknotted.
-Budney \cite[Def 4.22]{RB} distinguished these two kinds of essential torus by "horizontal splice'' and "vertical splice" in his companionship graph.
-Nevertheless, the satellite construction for links has not been explicitly stated.

-In the author¡¯s viewpoint, Brunnian links are of fundamental importance as well as knots.
-When we consider a link, we may consider its nontrivial proper sublinks first.
-Therefore, it's quite reasonable to focus on the nontrivial sublinks with minimal number of components, which are either knots or Brunnian links.

-Firstly, we introduce explicitly two kinds of satellite constructions for links, called satellite-sum and satellite-tie.
-We give Theorem~\ref{thm:sum1} and Theorem~\ref{thm:tie1}.
+When provided with a link, we may naturally consider its sublinks.
+The nontrivial sublinks with least components are exactly knots and Brunnian links.
+In this sense, Brunnian links can be viewed as next in importance to knots for study of links.
+However, limited works has been done in Brunnian links.
+This is the first of a series of papers on Brunnian links.
+We are concerned in this paper with the satellites of Brunnian links and the objective is twofold.
+The first one is to construct infinitely many new Brunnian links using satellites.
+The other is to give deep geometric decomposition of Brunnian links by satellite patterns.
+We therefore present a general definition of Brunnian links.